daveInDevOps/profile-jenkins-ci/README.md

 - Git as version control system
 - Maven as build tool
 - Checkstyle as code analysis tool
-- Sonatype Nexus as artifact/software repo
+- Sonatype Nexus as artifact/software repository
 - Sonarqube as code analysis server
 - AWS EC2 servers for server setup
-- Slack for notification
+- Slack for notifications

 > Flow of execution

 - Developer makes a commit to SCM (GitHub)
 - Jenkins server will automatically fetch the code
-- Unit tests will be run.If any failure the notification will be sent to Slack
+- Unit tests will be run.If any failure > Slack notification
 - If it passes code analysis will be done using Checkstyle and Sonarqube Scanner
 - It will generate a report,which we're going to publish on Sonarqube server
 - We have Quality Gates.If it passes we will go the next level.If failure > Slack notification